mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 Discuss estimates within teams
 ------------------------------

-- One of the hardest thing to do is give an accurate estimates
+- One of the hardest things to do is give an accurate estimate
 - Being accurate means our users can prioritise work better
 - Some users will take estimations as deadlines too
 - This practises the estimation process